JangamYsaKshit/python-practice-projects/README.md

 The projects are developed progressively, starting with beginner-level programs and gradually moving toward more advanced and real-world applications.

-## Project 01 — Personal Shopping List Manager
+## Project 01 — Personal Shopping List Manager..

 A simple console-based Python program that allows users to create and manage a personal shopping list.